Seattle educators approve new contract with SPS

 The Seattle Education Association union voted Monday night and announced the result early Tuesday.

-There are three contracts in all, and each group voted on its own contract.
-For the contact covering certificated staff, or classroom teachers, 71% voted in favor.
+There are three contracts in all, and each group voted on its own agreement.
+For the contact covering certificated staff or classroom teachers, 71% voted in favor.
 The contract covering paraprofessionals passed with 66% in favor.
-And educational office professionals voted 71% in favor of their contract.
+And educational office professionals voted 82% in favor of their contract.

 In all, 4,143 of SEA’s 6,000 members voted on their respective contracts.

 SEA members went on strike on what would have been the first day of school, Sept.
-7, and voted to suspend the strike on the fifth day, a day after SPS and union leaders came to a tentative agreement.
+7, and voted to suspend the strike on the fifth day after SPS and union leaders came to a tentative agreement.
 Students started school Wednesday.

 The Seattle School Board still needs to vote on the contract for it to be finalized.
 If it’s not approved, negotiations will likely start again, but Superintendent Brent Jones — who has a background in human resources — said it’s rare for a board to vote down a contract.